GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

-1. A library with 10,000 references throughout 100 packages, and which has a function with one reference in a leaf of the dependency graph that is deleted between major version 1 to major version 2.
+1. A library with 10,000 references throughout 100 packages, and which has a function with one reference in a leaf of the dependency graph that is deleted between major version 1 and major version 2.

    In this case, moving 10,000 references to a new package in a large dependency tree would be a very expensive endeavor.
-In contrast, updating the one place that references the deleted function to use the new function instead would be considerably less work and can be rolled out much more quickly.
+In contrast, updating the one place that references the deleted function to use the new function is considerably less work and can be rolled out much more quickly.
 In this scenario, it is clearly superior to keep the same Java package.

-2. A library with 10,000 references throughout 100 packages, and a large refactoring breaks the surface of 5,000 of those references between major version 1 to major version 2.
+2. A library with 10,000 references throughout 100 packages, and a large refactoring breaks the surface of 5,000 of those references between major version 1 and major version 2.

    In this case, changing consuming code would be a large undertaking.
    It's likely that not all maintainers will feel it's worth migrating to the new